Initiatives in Design and Development

 Technology to Control Noise and Vibration

+When it comes to making brakes, finding ways to control the noise and vibrations that may make the driving experience uncomfortable for the end-user is of the utmost importance.
+Noise refers to the sound generated when vibration caused by the friction between the pads and rotors is transmitted through the calipers and resonates throughout the brake.
+There are various other phenomena that may affect driver comfort, and Akebono is working on measures to address "NVH"*, which makes for a less comfortable braking experience.
 Noise and vibration are affected by many factors, including driving conditions and previous travel, speed, brake temperature, material and form of components, and rotor wear.
 Countering these factors requires extremely advanced technology.
 To counter noise, which is particularly challenging, Akebono uses a computer simulation called Complex Eigenvalue Analysis.
-By reflecting various factors related to noise and vibration in the simulation to increase its accuracy, the Company can implement countermeasures at the design stage before actually making the brake, thus reducing the number of prototypes needed and contributing to both energy and resource savings.
-Akebono has also undertaken analysis of field data and laboratory test results into the vibration phenomenon known as “judder,” in an effort to understand the mechanism that causes it.
-By feeding the analysis results back into an optimal brake component design, the Company aims to prevent the phenomenon.
+By reflecting various factors related to noise and vibration in the simulation to increase its accuracy, Akebono can implement countermeasures at the design stage before actually making the brake, thus reducing the number of prototypes needed and contributing to both energy and resource savings.
+Akebono is also addressing noise and vibration phenomena known as "groan" and "judder" by utilizing a database that compiles field data, bench test results, and past countermeasure methods, and working on the optimal design of brake components.

 Upgrading Ai-Ring to Secure Competitiveness in the Global Market